 Our aim is to study the asymptotic behaviour of the solutions of the damped beam equation using the wavepacket condition in Theorem~\ref{thm:WPtoRG_WE}.
-Since the eigenvalues $\gl_n=n^2\pi^2$ have a uniform gap, we can choose $\gd(s)\equiv \pi^2/4$.
-The non-trivial $(s,\gd(s))$-wavepackets of $\Azhalf $ are then multiples of the eigenfunctions $\phi_n(\cdot)$ for $n\in\N$ such that $ n^2\pi^2\in (s-\pi^2/4,s+\pi^2/4) $.
-For any $n\in\N$ we have \eq{ \abs{B_0^\ast \phi_n} = \sqrt{2}\Abs{\int_0^1 b(\xi)\sin(n\pi \xi)d\xi}. } These Fourier sine series coefficients are identical to the ones in Section~\ref{sec:wave1Dweakdamping}.
-However, the locations of the eigenvalues of $A$ now result in a slower rate of resolvent growth when compared the case of the wave equation.
-For $i\R\subset \rho(A-BB^\ast)$ it is again necessary that $B_0^\ast \phi_n\neq 0$ for all $n\geq 1$.
-However, since the gaps between the eigenvalues $n^2\pi^2$ of $\Azhalf $ increase as $n\to\infty$, the same damping has a greater relative effect for the beam equation than for the wave equation.
+Since the eigenvalues $\gl_n=n^2\pi^2$, $n\in\N$, have a uniform gap, we may choose $\gd(s)\equiv \pi^2/4$.
+The non-trivial $(s,\gd(s))$-wavepackets of $\Azhalf $ are then multiples of the eigenfunctions $\phi_n$ for $n\in\N$ such that $ n^2\pi^2\in (s-\pi^2/4,s+\pi^2/4) $.
+For any $n\in\N$ we have \eq{ \abs{D^\ast \phi_n} = \sqrt{2}\Abs{\int_0^1 b(\xi)\sin(n\pi \xi)d\xi}. } These Fourier sine series coefficients are identical to the ones in Section~\ref{sec:wave1Dweakdamping}.
+However, the locations of the eigenvalues of $A$ now result in a slower rate of resolvent growth than in the case of the wave equation.
+In order to have $i\R\subseteq \rho(A_{B})$ it is again necessary that $D^\ast \phi_n\neq 0$ for all $n\in\N$.
+However, since the gaps between the eigenvalues $n^2\pi^2$ of $\Azhalf $ grow without bound as $n\to\infty$, the same damping has a greater relative effect for the beam equation than for the wave equation.